Permissibility of Cleverness: Shabbat 117b, 129a

 In giving a "gift" which the recipient will have to return, in order to allow the recipient to perform a Mitzvah with the item while it is "his": Succah 41b

-In bringing in produce with its chaff intact, to avoid Terumah? obligation: Pesachim 9a; Menachot 67b; Niddah 15b
+In bringing in produce with its chaff intact, to avoid Terumah obligation: Pesachim 9a; Menachot 67b; Niddah 15b

 In bringing in produce via the roof, or backyard: Menachot 67b

-In declaring one's property ownerless in order to exempt one's self from tithing laws: Nedarim 44a-45a Removal of an animal from a pit on a holiday, claiming that it will be used for eating: Shabbat 117b, 124a
+In declaring one's property ownerless in order to exempt one's self from tithing laws: Nedarim 44a-45a

 In order to get wine to drink after blood-letting: Shabbat 129a